genlaw/genlaw.github.io/index.md

 lang: en-US
 ---

-Join us for a workshop bringing together experts in privacy, ML, policy, and law to discuss the intellectual property (IP) and privacy challenges that generative AI raises.
+We are very excited to announce the inaugural Workshop on Generative AI and Law (GenLaw '23)!
+Please join us at ICML '23, where we'll be bringing together experts in privacy, ML, policy, and law to discuss the intellectual property (IP) and privacy challenges that generative AI raises.

+### About GenLaw

 Progress in generative AI depends not only on better model architectures, but on terabytes of scraped Flickr images, Wikipedia pages, Stack Overflow answers, and websites.
 But, generative models ingest vast quantities of intellectual property (IP), which they can memorize and regurgitate verbatim[@extracting; @quantifying; @diffusion].
 Several recently-filed lawsuits relate such memorization to copyright infringement[@midjourney; @feldman; @copilot; @stable-diffusion].